Pull to refresh

 Force in Play

-President of South Korea - In office since June 2025, term ends 2030
+In office since June 2025, term ends 2030

 South Korea handed control of its military to the United States during the Korean War's desperate opening weeks in 1950.
 Seventy-five years later, Seoul is finally on the verge of getting it back.
-The new permanent Combined Ground Component Command—activated in January 2026—marks the fourth of six command structures now operating year-round, putting a Korean general at the helm of ground forces for the first time.
+The new permanent Combined Ground Component Command—activated in January 2026—is the fourth of six command structures now operating year-round, putting a Korean general at the helm of ground forces for the first time.

 North Korea's opening salvo: missiles, summits, and power plays